EmakinaTR/room-manager-android-kiosk/README.md

  7. Enable Kiosk Specific Settings

   On the main settings, go to "Applications".
 Find the "Room Manager Kiosk".
 In the settings of application, enable "Home Screen Application" and "Draw over other apps".

+ 8. Change Font Size

+  On the main settings, Tap Accessibility, then tap Font size.
+Make it the smallest one.

+9. Disable All Notifications

+  To keep your phone’s lock screen from lighting up when notifications come in, tap Settings > Display, then toggle off the Ambient Display setting.
+Or, here's another option: Tap Settings > Sound > Do not disturb > Block visual disturbances, then enable the Block when screen is off setting.
+Doing so will keep alerts blocked by Do Not Disturb from lighting up your phone's lock screen.

+  You can completely turn off notifications for a specific app by tapping Settings > Notifications.
+Tap an app, then enable the Block all setting.
+You can also choose to show an app's alerts silently—but remember, even silent notifications can be tempting.